testingisdocumenting/znai/znai-docs/documentation/snippets/cpp.md

 # Comments

-You can re-use comments that are inside your functions and refer to them inside your documentation.
+You can reuse comments that are inside your functions and refer to them inside your documentation.
 Mark a comment with `@znai` and use `:include-cpp-comments:` plugin.

 :include-file: comments.cpp